Victory House: Construction

 Built just before the South African War, Victory House is the epitome of a Late Victorian commercial structure.
 It was the most prestigious building in Johannesburg and was the first to have a lift which had crowds gaping for weeks.
 The lift was a technological marvel, complete with a safety apparatus; it also boasted a polished oak cage and an upholstered seat.
 The lift was supplied by R Waygood of England.
 An early letter to the lift firm references the employment of a caretaker and the purchase of a bag of coal to operate the boiler which worked the hydraulic lift.
-The total cost of the original lift, boiler and engine was 1020 pounds.
+The total cost of the original lift, boiler and engine was £1,020.
 The staircase was made of cast iron, also made in England it was the first fireproof staircase in Johannesburg.

 Historian Eric Rosenthal, whose father had his offices at Permanent Buildings, wrote of his father's encounter with Gandhi on the day the caretaker-cum-operator refused to convey Gandhi in the lift.
 Gandhi would not demean himself as to walk when the European was carried in the lift.